Learn new skills, connect in real time, and grow your career in the Salesblazer Community.

 Fast forward to today, and sales ops has gone from doing number things to doing all the things.
 Eighty-five percent of sales professionals agree that sales ops is more and more strategic, according to our “State of Sales” research report.
 Once the unsung hero, now sales ops is stepping into the spotlight — responsible for bringing data and technology to every corner of the sales process, so sales can do more with less.

 It’s a lot.
 But help is on the way.
 Below we share how sales operations can thrive — not just survive — as its responsibilities grow.
-You’ll discover the secrets of a great sales ops team, and how to build one yourself.
+You’ll discover the secrets of a great sales ops team, and how to build one yourself with sales team productivity tools.

 What is sales operations?